shahmilav/moon-phase/README.md

 ![Screenshot of the program in action](https://github.com/shahmilav/moon-phase/blob/main/images/screenshot-moon.png)

+### Important Note
+This tool is **not** perfect.
+It is a very simple algorithm that accurately keeps track of the phase, but assume a small margin of error for the moon age.

 ## Want the same look as the screenshot?
 Here are a few instructions to help you:
 * Set the font of your terminal emulator to [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 Ligatures do not matter.